Plumbing Services in Dallas, TX

 - Dishwasher: is there any water on the floor in front of the dishwasher?

 - Outside hose bibs: check for leaks.

 Also as you go around looking for leaks, it’s a good idea to turn the water shutoff valves off and on to prevent any seizing that would prevent you from shutting off the water supply at a later date.
 If you come across a shutoff valve that you can’t fully close or open, it’s probably time to replace it to avoid potential issues when you do need to use it.
-Staggs Plumbing has been replacing shutoff valves with newer more robust models in Plano, Dallas, Rockwall and surrounding areas since 1990.
+Staggs Plumbing Services has been replacing shutoff valves with newer more robust models in Plano, Dallas, Rockwall and surrounding areas since 1990.

 Dripping water is a sign of a problem in the seal of a fixture.
 So check it out and replace it as needed.
 For leaks at baseboards or near sinks, you may need to take a closer look to find the actual source of the leak.
 If in doubt, it’s always best to call out an experienced and capable plumber.

 More information about faucet leaks can be found here.